Lewes (UK Parliament constituency): History

+Until 1885, Lewes was a Parliamentary Borough; until 1868, it was represented by two MPs in the House of Common.
+This was reduced to one by the Reform Act 1867.
+Under the Redistribution of Seats Act 1885, the seat was converted to a division of the county of Sussex.

+From 1874 until 1997, the constituency's electorate returned only Conservative MPs.
+In the 1997 general election, the seat was won by Norman Baker for the Liberal Democrats.
+He retained the seat at the subsequent three elections until he was defeated at the 2015 general election by the Conservative's Maria Caulfield.
+She won again in 2017 and 2019, but was defeated at the 2024 general election by James MacCleary of the Liberal Democrats.

 Boundaries

 1885–1918: The Borough of Brighton, the Sessional Divisions of Hove and Worthing, and parts of the Sessional Divisions of Lewes and Steyning.

 1918–1950: The Borough of Lewes, the Urban Districts of Newhaven, Portslade-by-Sea, and Seaford, and the Rural Districts of Chailey, Newhaven, and Steyning East.

 1950–1955: The Borough of Lewes, the Urban Districts of Burgess Hill, Newhaven, and Seaford, the Rural District of Chailey, and parts of the Rural Districts of Cuckfield and Hailsham.

 1955–1974: The Borough of Lewes, the Urban Districts of Burgess Hill, Newhaven, and Seaford, the Rural District of Chailey, and part of the Rural District of Cuckfield.

 1974–1983: The Borough of Lewes, the Urban Districts of Newhaven and Seaford, the Rural District of Chailey, and part of the Rural District of Hailsham.

 1983–1997: The District of Lewes, and the District of Wealden wards of Alfriston, Arlington, and East Dean.

 1997–2010: The District of Lewes wards of Barcombe, Chailey, Ditchling, Hamsey, Kingston, Lewes Bridge, Lewes Castle, Lewes Priory, Newhaven Denton, Newhaven Meeching, Newhaven Valley, Newick, Ouse Valley, Plumpton, Ringmer, Seaford Central, Seaford East, Seaford North, Seaford West, and Wivelsfield.